 A Beethoven celebration in Montréal commemorating his 250th birthday with soprano Karina Gauvin and Bernard Labadie; with former conducting the OSM in the composer's 1st symphony.

-Symphony.live is a video streaming service that you can watch online at symphony.live or via our mobile apps for iOS and Android.
-You can watch directly on your TV via Roku, Android TV, Google TV, Apple TV, Amazon FireTV, and on recent Samsung and LG TV sets.
+You can also watch directly on your television via Roku, Android TV, Google TV, Apple TV, Amazon FireTV, and on recent Samsung and LG TV sets.

-Symphony.live is currently available in the following locations:
+Currently, we are available in the following locations:

-(Americas:) Canada, United States of America;
+(Americas:) Brazil, Canada, Mexico, United States of America;

-(Asia-Pacific:) Australia, New Zealand;
+(Asia-Pacific:) Australia, Japan, New Zealand, Singapore, South Korea;

 You can stream Symphony.live on two devices simultaneously.